ghost-coin/GhostVault/README.md

 Setup walkthrough:

+Start by securing your server using the guide found [here](https://github.com/bleach86/GhostVault/blob/main/docs/VPSsetup.MD)

 This guide is for Ubuntu/Debian based systems.
 Other systems to come.

 To start with, any currenty running instances of ghostd will need to be stopped before continuing with this guide.